 First of all, for reenactment purposes, your rank should depend on your age.
 Please read our article on the typical ages of Soviet soldiers and officers in the Soviet Army.

-After that, it all depends on the event in your area - if they actually exist.
-I was lucky to be in a place where events used to take place quite often, hence this guide will be based on such experience.
-Because if you are all alone in your area, you make the rules.
+After that, it all depends on the events in your area - if they actually exist.
+I was lucky to live in a place where events were frequent, hence this guide will be based on such experience.
+And if you are all alone in your area and just starting the community there - you make the rules.

-Anyhow, the most important part of the reenactment is to get your calories.
-And you need proper gear for that.
-Nothing is as sad as seining well-dressed reenactors eating some recyclable plates with plastic forks.
-Luckily, these items in the photo are neither rare nor expensive.
-There is a combinational mess tin with an aluminum spoon and a mug.
-This pretty much summarized all the cutlery Soviet soldiers would typically experience during his compulsory military service (though he would usually eat of an aluminum plate instead of the mess tin, when in barracks).
+The most important part of the reenactment is to get your calories - you need proper gear for that.
+Nothing is as sad as seining well-dressed reenactors eating crisps or even authentic food from disposable plastic plates.
+Luckily, these items in the photo above are neither rare nor expensive.
+These are a mess tin with an aluminum spoon and a mug.
+This pretty much summarized all the cutlery Soviet soldiers would typically experience during his military service (though he would usually eat of an aluminum plate instead of the mess tin, when in barracks).

 Second most important part of the reenactment is getting some sleep.
 But sleeping gear for the Soviet-Afghan war is quite tricky and will be discussed in a separate article.
 For beginners it is strongly advised to start with summer events where you can just sleep in the field like my friend here.